Skip to main content

 Cessna 182 fixed gear - a mini review and models with the best value

-If you are trying to find the perfect plane, this article may help you.
-A bit of my flying background: I have almost 800 hrs in two Cessna 182 models.
+If you are trying to find the perfect personal plane, this article may help you.
+A bit of my flying background (all in 182): I have >800 hrs in two Cessna 182 models over 15 years.
 I bought a 1966J before my first flight lesson and used it for training, then flew it for 10 years.
 My home field was at 7,200 MSL, with summer DAs at 9-10K.
 The 182 had no problem with those altitudes.
 It helped that it had a 260 hp Norland STC.
-I have now owned a 1976P for 4+ years.
+I have now owned a 1976P for 5 years.
 I think this is the best year for 182, which I explain below.
-I highly recommend you train in your 182.
-The day after you get your PPL, you will have a huge confidence and safety in that plane.
 I am a VFR pilot and use the plane to sight see, shoot aerial photos, and visit places with friends and family.
 I have landed at some pretty big airports, like SLC, ABQ, TUS, HNL, ANC, and flown through some busy airspaces (Bay area, LA area, NYC, Seattle, Phoenix...).
-I have flown from New Mexico to Alaska and back in 18 days.
-With a Cessna 182, ...
+I have flown from New Mexico to Alaska and back in 18 days with my family.
+With a Cessna 182, you can fly 3 people to Denali with camping and cooking gear.
+Once you get there, you...